U.S. News Rankings

-The student-faculty ratio at College of St. Benedict is 11:1, and the school has 55.3 percent of its classes with fewer than 20 students.
-The most popular majors at College of St. Benedict include: Rhetoric and Composition; Biology/Biological Sciences, General; Psychology, General; Registered Nursing/Registered Nurse; and Nutrition Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 89.0 percent.
+The student-faculty ratio at College of St. Benedict is 12:1, and the school has 56.8 percent of its classes with fewer than 20 students.
+The most popular majors at College of St. Benedict include: Biology/Biological Sciences, General; Elementary Education and Teaching; Psychology, General; Rhetoric and Composition; and Registered Nursing/Registered Nurse.
+The average freshman retention rate, an indicator of student satisfaction, is 88.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|